 To perform a merge operation, the ancestor and contributor (source and target) projects have to be loaded, meaning that the memory consumption increases at least two times compared to the memory required to perform daily tasks in the project.
-After testing the memory consumption with different-sized projects, the following minimum memory requirement for the merge operation was identified: $2 \times (memory\ required\ to\ load\ project) + 1\ GB^$.
+After testing the memory consumption with different-sized projects, the following minimum memory requirement for the merge operation was identified: 2 x (memory required to load project) + 1 GB.

 these memory requirements are indicative and may vary by project.
-It strongly depends on the number of detected changes between merged versions (in this case, the projects merge was done with 1.5k changes in total).
+Strongly depends on the amount of detected changes between merged versions (in this case, the projects merge was done with 1.5k changes in total).